dfgordon/a2-memory-map/README.md

 ```

 If there is no splitting of the `ctx` field, no other fields will be split.
 It is not required to use this function.
 If `get_one` is used instead, downstream will receive the logic expressions, which can be parsed in any manner desired.

-## References

-Apple's own documentation is a good starting point.
-The "Apple IIe Reference Manual" has low level information.
-The "Applesoft BASIC Programmer's Reference Manual" provides a chapter "Pokes, Peeks, and Calls" with information especially useful to BASIC programmers.

-"All About Applesoft" from [Call-A.P.P.L.E.](https://www.callapple.org/) has a more in depth treatment.

-Sometimes an ambiguity is best resolved by studying the relevant disassembly.